squarefeet/web-audio-worklet-grainstates/README.md

 ## What?!

 An audio file is basically a big list of numbers (well, technically one list per channel, so two for stereo).
 Each one of those numbers is a _sample_.
-If you were to draw this numbers on a graph and zoom way out, you'd see a waveform.
+If you were to draw these numbers on a graph and zoom way out, you'd see a waveform.

 Okay, so we know we have a big list of numbers and those numbers represent sound.
 We'll refer to these as _buffers_ from now on.
 A single _grain_, then, is a little window into these buffers.
 Like slicing an array would give you a selection of its data, so the same goes for a grain.